The First Frost: Critics reviews

 Gulf News praises stating that "The First Frost is a more mature, emotionally intense journey.
 Bai Jingting bringing a quiet intensity that makes Sang Yan's pain all the more palpable.
 Zhang Ruonan delivers a powerful performance as Wen Yifan, whose guarded nature hides layers of emotional turmoil.
 The dual perspective storytelling, adds a compelling layer to the narrative, showing how emotions shape their interactions."
 Indiatimes states that "The non-linear storytelling, seamlessly transitioning from their high-school desk to their now shared apartment, never confuses you.
 The visual aesthetic perfectly complements the theme of the drama.
 The thoughtful, slow pacing highlights subtle expressions, portraying their untangled yet impactful history."

-The Evrim Ağacı website stated that "The show dives deeply with emotion, centering on themes of heartbreak, longing, and healing.
+Evrim Ağacı website stated that "The show dives deeply with emotion, centering on themes of heartbreak, longing, and healing.
 The initial episodes have delighted viewers, showcasing the commendable chemistry between leads, and expertly retaining the charm of the characters."
 India Today stated that "The First Frost delivers it all, with stellar performances, breathtaking cinematography, and a script that captures weight of regret.
 A drama that lingers long after the credits."
 English Jagran stated that "The First Frost leaves lasting impact worldwide, with its thought provoking storytelling, poetic visuals, narratives and masterful character development."

 GQ stated that the "This slow burn romance is packed with unspoken love, youthful chemistry and strong emotions, unfolding in a joyous manner as destiny brings protagonist under the same roof."
 India Forum states that "The First Frost is a gripping and evocative statement on how mental abuse in teenage affects people.
 From being too self-reliant to dealing with constant low self-esteem, it touches a raw nerve."
 Mashable rated 4/5 stating that "The First Frost hits all the emotional and heart-fluttering beats, a bingeable C-drama.
 It’s a refreshing and deeply nice take on romance, new insights that raise awareness on sensitive issues."

 Daily Tribune (Philippines) praised The First Frost stating that "It is a soul stirring and angsty masterpiece.
 It's a drama that stays with you long after the credits have rolled - a warm, lingering hug on the coldest of nights."
 Newspoint appreciated stating that "The series deals with the aftermath of discovering love in a painful and gut-wrenching way.
 Its cinematography doesn't just display sentiments, it makes you feel them."
 Dramadaze highlights that "The First Frost is the perfect balance between heartfelt romance and visual storytelling.
 It’s a love story that feels both grand and personal, pulling you in with its sincerity."